 Among the vaccinated groups, there were 3,171,207 pneumonia hospitalizations cases in eight years of the pre-vaccine period and 2,253,107 nine years after the vaccine Program started.
 These data show that the simple percentage reductions in incidence for children were: 20.2%, 19.9% and 20.8% for the age groups <1 years, 1-4 years, and 5-9 years, respectively.
 Figure 1 exemplifies the simple pneumonia incidence hospital admissions through time.

 In the multivariate analysis, the interaction between vaccination and the time trend was significant (p<0.05).
 It was observed for all ages, except for those between 10 and 19 years, Table 2 .
-This age group were in a reducing curve even before the vaccine implemantation.
-For all age groups ranging from zero to 9 years, (Table 2)For all age groups larger than 20 years, the post vaccination period have positive trends, but in lower intensity compared to trends before vaccination period.
+This age group were in a reducing curve even before the vaccine implementation.
+For all age groups ranging from zero to 9 years, the post vaccination period had a negative trend, reducing 1.75, 0.16 and 0.11 cases per 100000 inhabitants per month for age groups <1 year, 1-4 year and 5-9 year, respectively (Table 2).
+For all age groups larger than 20 years, the post vaccination period have positive trends, but in lower intensity compared to trends before vaccination period.
 It means that the number of cases after vaccination is still increasing, but slower than before the vaccination.
-It is outstanding for the age group >80 years in which the increase in the number of cases reduced form 4.19 to 1.36 (Table 2).
+It is outstanding for the age group >80 years in which the increase in the number of cases reduced form 4.19 to 1.36 cases per 100000 inhabitants per month (Table 2).

 Table 2.
 Pneumonia hospitalizations multivariate analysis of post versus pre-vaccine periods